 However, it’s important to remember that sleep apnea treatment doesn’t just mean CPAP.
 Oral appliances are often just as effective as CPAP for treating sleep apnea, and they could help truckers who have difficulty with CPAP.

-If you want to learn more about your sleep apnea treatment options in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+If you want to learn more about your sleep apnea treatment options in Omaha, please call (402) 493-4175 today for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.